 You may also key in Tags manually by entering them in the format tag_key:value.
 However, we strongly recommend the Wizard for beginner uses to ensure no errors occur when assigning tag values.

-Whenever a call comes in, Retreaver will evaluate the call and the Call Endpoint (Buyer) to see if the Tags match.
-A call will only be routed to the Buyer if the call has one or more matching tags.
+Now whenever a call comes in, Retreaver will evaluate the call and the Call endpoint (Buyer) to see if the tags match before routing to this endpoint.

 The example above requires the callers to be employed Californians in order for it to be routed to this Call Endpoint (Buyer).

-If the call has a Tag, but the Call Endpoint (Buyer) does not have any tags assigned, it will still route the call as the Buyer isn't filtering for that Tag value.
+If the call contains a tag , but the call endpoint (Buyer) does not have any tag values assigned to that key, the call will be routed as the endpoint is not filtering for that tag value.